wp-plugins/preserve-code-formatting/readme.txt

 The visual editor has a tendency to screw up some of your intent, especially when you are attempting to include raw code.
 This plugin does not make any claims about working when you create posts with the visual editor enabled.

 == Screenshots ==

 1. A screenshot of the plugin's admin options page.

 == Changelog ==

+= 3.1 =
+* Fix to properly register activation and uninstall hooks
+* Update plugin framework to version v023
+* Save a static version of itself in class variable $instance
+* Deprecate use of global variable $c2c_preserve_code_formatting to store instance
+* Add __construct(), activation(), and uninstall()
+* Explicitly declare functions public and variable private
+* Remove declarations of instance variable which have since become part of the plugin framework
+* Note compatibility through WP 3.2+
+* Drop compatibility with version of WP older than 3.0
+* Minor code formatting changes (spacing)
+* Update copyright date (2011)
+* Add plugin homepage and author links in description in readme.txt

+= 3.0 =
+* Re-implementation by extending C2C_Plugin_016, which among other things adds support for:
+    * Reset of options to default values
+    * Better sanitization of input values
+    * Offload of core/basic functionality to generic plugin framework
+    * Additional hooks for various stages/places of plugin operation
+    * Easier localization support
+* Full localization support
+* Change storing plugin instance in global variable to $c2c_preserve_code_formatting (instead of $preserve_code_formatting), to allow for external manipulation
+* Rename class from 'PreserveCodeFormatting' to 'c2c_PreserveCodeFormatting'
+* Remove docs from top of plugin file (all that and more are in readme.txt)
+* Note compatibility with WP 2.9+, 3.0+
+* Drop compatibility with versions of WP older than 2.8
+* Add PHPDoc documentation
+* Minor tweaks to code formatting (spacing)
+* Add package info to top of plugin file
+* Add Upgrade Notice section to readme.txt
+* Update copyright date
+* Remove trailing whitespace
+* Add .pot file

 = 2.5.4 =
 * Fixed some borked code preservation by restoring some processing removed in previous release